SirPepe/ornament/Readme.md

 ### Attribute handling

-Getting attribute handling on Web Components right is hard, because many different APIs and states need to interact in just the right way and the related code tends to end up scattered across various class members.
+Getting attribute handling on Web Components right is *hard*, because many different APIs and states need to interact in just the right way and the related code tends to end up scattered across various class members.
 Attributes on HTML elements have two faces: the *content attribute* and the *IDL attribute*.